-Many benefits of the new law have already been implemented, with others being phased in over the next few years.
+Most benefits of the ACA have already been implemented, with others continuing to be phased in over the next few years.
 There are three main areas of benefits and changes:

 1. Improving Health Care Access and Quality